 b.social is proof that even smaller towns can punch well above their weight when it comes to craft beer, and with an easy-going vibe, you’re going to find this place very hard to leave.
 While you’re here, taste their range of b.effect brews and hear about the magic that goes into making some of the finest beer in town.

 Evening time may be cooler on the thermometer but you still need to be able to handle the heat of a fun night out in town.

-All that sipping of fine wines sure can get the appetite up, so when you’re ready for dinner, make your way to the wonderful Kika.
-Managing that fine line of being deservedly proud of its food without being pretentious, this restaurant’s charm is in its fantastic menu.
+All that sipping of fine local drops sure can get the appetite up, so when you’re ready for dinner make your way back into town and upstairs to the warm and friendly Muttonbird.
+Managing that fine line of being deservedly proud of its food without being pretentious, Muttonbird's fantastic selection of small and large plates are designed for 'relaxed dining' and change daily, in line with the seasons and what's fresh off the fishing boats.
 You can trust the rave reviews of the locals to know that this is where to come for one of the best dining experiences in town.

 Back on the main street is a great place to finally wind down (or heat up!) your night.
 That’s always more fun with other people, so join the casual crowd at Cork, an intimate bar with plenty of specialized cocktails.
 Let the fun bartenders mix you up something new (if you thought you’d tried every gin & tonic combination under the sun you best think again), and cosy into the dimly-lit booths at Wānaka’s favourite new drink spot.

 Beyond the Eggs Bene, Here's Where to Get Your Brunch Fix in Wānaka

 Impress Your Tastebuds with Wānaka's 7 Most Delicious Dishes